rudenoise/rudenoiseSite/md/2016-review.md

 funniest and most enjoyable company I can imagine.
 I'm lucky and I know it.

 Doing a bit of mindful meditation has also helped a little.
+I might become religious next year?

 The work I have done has hopped subjects and media.
-If all of that effort could be applied to one project and I could discover the right motivation, then next year might be a little different.
+If all of that effort could be applied to one project, and I could discover the right motivation, then next year might be a little different.

+Did this blog achieve its aims?
+I was going to say _no_ but, on reflection, I have managed to use it as a way to find others.
+Joining in with the MirageOS group was really interesting and the Minimal Computing Group has promise.
+I'm not working in complete isolation.

+Has my move to contracting allowed me to work in a way that better suites me?
+Yes, it's taken a while (coming up on 3 years) but I have been able to make a lot of time for R&D.

+Final thought: this year looks much better written down, maybe it was pretty decent after all?